KonstiNik/InfoTheoProject/README.md

 # Project in Information Theory of Complex Systems

+This project enables the user to create a binary finite state automaton and evaluates the corresponding information theoretic properties.

 In order to start the application the following steps have to be executed in the correct order.